 2. Ice in our drinks?
 What’s that?
-Guys even request warm beer!
+Ugandans even request warm beer!

 3. Everything, and I mean everything, is fixed, re-used or handed down.
 Shoes are re-soled and stitched, trousers and sauce pans are patched, mobile phones are passed around, jerrycans are re-purposed: